Latent Guided Sampling for Combinatorial Optimization: Latent Guided Sampling

 \subsection{Inference}

 Any search procedure strategy can be used at inference time to find the best solution while keeping the computational cost manageable.
 Possible approaches include evolutionary algorithms such as DE and CMA-ES, as well as learnable methods like Active Search \citep{bello2016neural} and Efficient Active Search \citep{hottung2021efficient}.
-We formulate inference as a sampling problem: given an instance $x$, and the learned encoder and decoder parameters $\theta$ and $\phi$, our goal is to sample from the distribution:
+We formulate inference as a sampling problem: given an instance $x$, and the learned encoder and decoder parameters $\phi$ and $\theta$, our goal is to sample from the distribution:

 We omit the explicit dependence on $\phi$ since $p_{\phi}$ serves as a prior over latent variables.
 To favor lower-cost solutions, we introduce the reweighting factor $\mathrm{exp}(-\lambda C(y, x))$, where $\lambda$ controls the trade-off between likelihood and cost.
 However, incorporating this reweighting renders the distribution in \eqref{eq:inference_target} intractable to sample from directly.
 While methods such as MCMC \citep{hastings1970monte} can be used to approximate it, they are often inefficient in practice.
 To address this challenge, we propose Latent Guided Sampling (LGS), a novel inference method designed for latent space models.
-LGS constructs sequences of latent samples and corresponding solutions by running multiple interacting Markov Chains to encourage better exploration, while simultaneously updating the model parameters $\theta$ via Stochastic Approximation to maximize the following test objective:
+LGS constructs sequences of latent samples and corresponding solutions by running multiple interacting Markov Chains to encourage better exploration, while simultaneously updating the model parameters $\theta$ via Stochastic Approximation to minimize the following test objective:

 Since the solution quality depends on the trained parameters, it is natural to iteratively update $\theta$.
 In contrast, the encoder parameters $\phi$ are kept fixed to avoid the high computational cost associated with backpropagating through them.
-The gradient is estimated using previously sampled latent variables:
+Let $H_{\theta}\left(x, \{\left(z^k, y^k\right)\}_{k=1}^{K}\right)$ denote the gradient estimator, approximated using previously sampled latent variables: